Essex-class aircraft carrier: Post-war rebuilds

 The large numbers of new ships, coupled with their larger contemporaries, sustained the Navy's air power through the rest of the 1940s, the Korean War era, and beyond.
 While the spacious hangars accommodated the introduction of jets, various modifications significantly improved the capability of fifteen of the ships to handle the jets' increased weight and speed.
 Among these modification were jet-blast deflectors (JBDs), greater aviation fuel capacity, stronger decks and elevators.
 Also included were the British innovations of an optical landing system, steam catapults and, ultimately, an angled flight deck.

 All of the short-hulls were laid up in 1946–47 along with five of the long-hulls.
-Eight of the last nine ships completed stayed on active duty to form, with three Midways, the backbone of the post-war Navy's combat strength.
+Eight of the last nine ships completed stayed on active duty to form the backbone of the post-war Navy's readily deployable combat force (the three larger Midways being reserved for duty as the Navy's nuclear-capable force, deployed to the Mediterranean).
 Though the Truman administration's defense economies sent three of the active Essexes into "mothballs" in 1949, these soon came back into commission after the Korean War began.
 Ultimately, all but two short-hulls and all thirteen long-hulls had active Cold War service.